-21.5 - REQUEST PROCEDURES
+20.5 - REQUEST PROCEDURES

-- (a) Anticipated Situations: An employee must submit an Employee Request for FMLA/OFLA form at least thirty (30) days in advance of the start of the leave when the need for leave is foreseeable.
+(a) Anticipated Situations: An employee must submit an Employee Request for FMLA/OFLA form at least thirty (30) days in advance of the start of the leave when the need for leave is foreseeable.
 Failure to provide timely notice may reduce the length of leave entitlement.
 The Certification of Health Care Provider form is also required.
-Failure to provide sufficient information to support the need for leave will result in leave denial. - (b) Unanticipated Situations: In unanticipated or emergency situations where there is no opportunity to give notice and the need for leave is not anticipated, the employee must provide notification as soon as is practical and complete the Employee Request for FMLA/OFLA.
+Failure to provide sufficient information to support the need for leave may result in leave denial.

+- (b) Unanticipated Situations: In unanticipated or emergency situations where there is no opportunity to give notice and the need for leave is not anticipated, the employee must provide notification as soon as is practical and complete the Employee Request for FMLA/OFLA.
 The Certification of Health Care Provider form is also required. - (c) In instances where the leave is taken for the birth or placement of a child, an Employee Request for FMLA/OFLA form must be submitted in advance with the anticipated leave dates on it.
-When the actual birth or adoption occurs, the employee must notify his or her supervisor or Human Resources if different than the dates originally submitted. - (d) Bereavement Leave (OFLA only): The employee must submit an Employee Request for FMLA/OFLA with an explanation of the need for leave within three days of returning to work. - (e) Human Resources may also, upon receiving information of a qualifying condition, evoke FMLA/OFLA without a formal request.
-Human Resources will notify the employee in writing of any such action taken.
+When the actual birth or adoption occurs, the employee must notify Human Resources if different than the dates originally submitted. - (d) Bereavement Leave (OFLA only): The employee must submit an Employee Request for OFLA with an explanation of the need for leave within three days of returning to work. - (e) Human Resources may also, upon receiving information of a qualifying condition, evoke FMLA/OFLA without a formal request.
+Human Resources will notify the employee in writing of any such action taken. - 20.6 MEDICAL CERTIFICATION - (a) Certification of Need: - Certification of the need for family and medical leave is required.
+In the event of a serious health condition of the employee or family member, the certification must be provided by a medical practitioner on the applicable certification form within fifteen (15) days of the request for leave.
+The due date is specified on the Notice of Eligibility and Rights & Responsibilities form that the employee will receive from Human Resources.
+Failure to provide the required medical certification may delay the start of the leave or cause denial of family and medical leave.
+The employee may be required to furnish periodic medical reports as frequently as every thirty (30) days and to complete the full recertification process every six (6) months. - 2.
+In the event of a request for parental leave to care for a newly adopted child or a newly placed foster child, the employee is required to provide verification from the agency. - 3.
+Prior to allowing an employee to return to work, a Fitness for Duty Certification must be submitted by an employee who has been off work due to his/her own illness or injury.
+This must be completed and signed by a medical practitioner and submitted to the supervisor or Human Resources prior to or upon return.
+It must indicate that the employee is able to return to work and what restrictions there are, if any.